hjian42/Geo-Twitter2019/README.md

 ## Description

 In this project, we refer to a few papers.
-Feel free to add more when you find new, useful papers:

 1. [A Latent Variable Model for Geographic Lexical Variation](http://www.cs.cmu.edu/~nasmith/papers/eisenstein+oconnor+smith+xing.emnlp10.pdf): the first paper that detects dialect variations using LDA
 2. [Breaking Sticks and Ambiguities with Adaptive Skip-gram](https://arxiv.org/pdf/1502.07257.pdf): AdaGram Model that does word sense disambiguation, with its Julia Implementation: [github](https://github.com/sbos/AdaGram.jl).
 There is a python implementation, do not use it since its training won't work.
 To train models, Julia model is the only way.